code-pushup/cli/packages/plugin-js-packages/README.md

      // ...
      plugins: [
        // ...
-       await jsPackagesPlugin({ packageManager: 'npm' }), // replace with your package manager ],
+       await jsPackagesPlugin(), // the package manager is automatically derived from your file system.
+Use { packageManager: 'npm' } to configure it.
+     ],
    };
    ```